Ebazhanov/linkedin-skill-assessments-quizzes/xml/xml-quiz.md

 #### Q7.
 Which XHTML syntax rule does NOT apply to XML?

-- [x] XHTML attribute values must be quoted
+- [ ] XHTML attribute values must be quoted
-- [ ] XHTML tags and attributes must be in lowercase
+- [x] XHTML tags and attributes must be in lowercase
 - [ ] XHTML elements must be properly nested within each other.
 - [ ] XHTML tags must have an equivalent closing tag.

+**Explanation**: XML Attributes values [must be quoted](https://www.w3schools.com/xml/xml_attributes.asp).
+Element names are [case-sensitive](https://www.w3schools.com/xml/xml_elements.asp) (and CamelCase is actually one of the naming styles).

 #### Q8.
 Which Ajax method is used to exchange data with a server, using a modern browser?